 It is RCA’s policy to achieve a high standard of environmental care while conducting business in all areas of geotechnical and environmental consulting.

 In accordance with this objective, it is RCA’s policy to:

-- communicate with Government and clients to achieve the best, most cost effective solution to all projects undertaken by RCA;
+- Communicate with all levels of Government agencies and clients to achieve the best, most cost effective solution to all projects undertaken by RCA.